cloudlinux/imunify360-doc-test/docs/dashboard/README.md

   :::
 * <span class="notranslate">_Automatically send suspicious and malicious files for analysis_</span> – malicious and suspicious files will be sent to the Imunify360 Team for analysis automatically.
 * <span class="notranslate">_Try to restore from backup first_</span> – allows to restore file as soon as it was detected as malicious from backup if a clean copy exists.
 If a clean copy does not exist or it is outdated, default action will be applied.
 See also <span class="notranslate">[CloudLinux Backup](/dashboard/#backups)</span>.
+* <span class="notranslate">_Block malicious file uploads via Cpanel FileMan_</span><sup>_Experimental_</sup> – enable blocking malicious file uploads via cPanel File Manager.
+Also, the file operations via cPanel File Manager that turn out to be malicious are blocked.
+The type of operations processed are: edits and saves.
 * <span class="notranslate">_Use backups not older than (days)_</span> – allows to set the a maximum age of a clean file.
 * <span class="notranslate">_Default action on detect_</span> – configure Malware Scanner actions when detecting malicious activity:
   * <span class="notranslate">Just display in dashboard</span>